-The wall of this mountain and the trail back are slippery when wet even in dry conditions some parts of the wall are slippery because of the scuffed rocks from the many climbers.
+The wall of this mountain and the trail back is slippery when wet, even in dry conditions, some parts of the wall are slippery because of the scuffed rocks from the many climbers.

 Alternatively, you can do the via ferrata in the early afternoon in summer with plenty of daylight as we did.
 Crowds were bearable in the afternoon.